hoedt/iclr-blog-track.github.io/_posts/unnormalized-resnets.md

 ### Batch Normalisation

 In contrast to classical initialisation methods, Batch Normalisation (BN) is able to maintain fixed mean and variance of the activations as the network is being updated ([Ioffe & Szegedy, 2015](#ioffe15batchnorm)).
-Concretely, this is achived by applying a typical data normalisation to every mini-batch of data, $\mathcal{B}$:
+Concretely, this is achieved by applying a typical data normalisation to every mini-batch of data, $\mathcal{B}$:

 $$\hat{\boldsymbol{x}} = \frac{\boldsymbol{x} - \boldsymbol{\mu}_\mathcal{B}}{\boldsymbol{\sigma}_\mathcal{B}}.$$